nickmerwin/node-coveralls/README.md

 Once your app is instrumented for coverage, and building, you need to pipe the lcov output to `./node_modules/coveralls/bin/coveralls.js`.

 This library currently supports [Travis CI](https://travis-ci.org/) with no extra effort beyond piping the lcov output to coveralls.
-However, if you're using a different build system, there are a few environment variables that are necessary:
+However, if you're using a different build system, there are a few **necessary** environment variables:

 - `COVERALLS_SERVICE_NAME` (the name of your build system)
 - `COVERALLS_REPO_TOKEN` (the secret repo token from coveralls.io)